victorsferreira/soneto/README.md

 });
 ```

 The `installModule` method receives both the name of the module as the first parameter and a callback function used to install the module.
 The Soneto instance `$soneto` will be sent when the callback function is invoked.
+Anything that is returned by the callback function will be stored in the Soneto instance and can be retrieved with `Soneto::module($name)`.

+## Installing a module
 To install a module, just place the module folder in */modules* and add the name of the module to the `$modules` array in */config/modules*.

 Remember to be very careful when installing third-party modules since we are never sure what it could be doing on